2026 Jeep Wrangler vs Gladiator at Jay Malone CDJR in Hutchinson, MN

 I’m Jordan Malone-Forst, Assistant General Manager at Jay Malone CDJR in Hutchinson.
-This guide walks through every meaningful difference between the 2026 Wrangler and 2026 Gladiator — size, engine options, towing, off-road, price, and which one actually fits central Minnesota use cases.
+This guide walks through every meaningful difference between the 2026 Wrangler and 2026 Gladiator — size, engine options, towing, off-road, value, and which one actually fits central Minnesota use cases.
 For more depth on either vehicle, see our 2026 Gladiator buyer’s guide or our 2026 Wrangler buyer’s guide.

 What do the Wrangler and Gladiator have in common?